Hood (Marvel Comics): Modern adventures

-After a failed attempt at blackmailing Greg "Foolkiller" Salinger as part of a larger plan to reestablish his criminal empire, Hood is assumed to be killed by Punisher.
+After a failed attempt at blackmailing Foolkiller as part of a larger plan to reestablish his criminal empire, Hood is assumed to be killed by Punisher.

 The Hood reappears in the series Hawkeye: Freefall negating his previously assumed death at the hands of the Punisher.
 He is shown to be aided by lesser thugs and fights Hawkeye.

 During the "Beyond" storyline, Hood was looking to rebuild his empire yet again.
 To do that, he needs something that was taken from him during 'Hawkeye: Freefall'.
 He plans to extort the Black Cat and resume his criminal machinations.

 Powers and abilities

-Current facilities
+Facilities

 The Hood is talented with firearms and various methods of criminal enterprise.
-He has access to dual HYDRA/A.I.M. technologies.
+He has access to dual Hydra/A.I.M. technologies.
 Robbins seems to retain some knowledge of the occult, having re-established his magical abilities via contract with another demon.

 He also retained a magical cloak, alongside some mystical abilities, such as teleportation and invisibility.
-He also has the ability to channel magic through his guns; however, he only uses them as a focus.
-This is demonstrated when he told a team of heroes that he'd battled that the pistols were merely for show, at which point he made a gun-pointing gesture with his fingers and blew up a floor on his penthouse condo.
+He has the ability to channel magic through his guns, something he only does for focus; he told a team of heroes that the pistols were merely for show, at which point he made a gun-pointing gesture with his fingers and blew up a floor on his penthouse condo.

 He had somehow reacquired access to the Norn Stones as well, having used one to resurrect Hammerhead after he was fatally shot through the skull using unknown weaponry.

 Previous Dormammu-related powers

-The mystical boots and cloak Parker wears give him superhuman abilities.
+The mystical boots and hooded cloak Parker wears give him superhuman abilities.
 When wearing the boots, the Hood can walk on air.
-While wearing the cloak and holding his breath, he becomes invisible.
+While wearing the hooded cloak and holding his breath, he becomes invisible.

-Robbins also finds that he can use the cloak to see past the illusion protecting Doctor Strange's headquarters.
+Robbins also finds that he can use the hooded cloak to see past the illusion protecting Doctor Strange's headquarters.
 During the Skrull Invasion, it is revealed that Parker can detect Skrulls using an enhanced disguise that fools even the likes of Doctor Strange and Professor X.

-Robbins also has the ability to transform demonically when under duress, gaining physical strength and speed to match Wolverine in one-on-one combat.
+Robbins has the ability to transform demonically when under duress, gaining physical strength and speed to match Wolverine in one-on-one combat.
 In this demon form, his voice changes and he can sprout spikes from his hands.
 At least once, this allows Robbins to fire electrical energy from his hands.
 According to Doctor Strange, Robbins' powers will eventually kill him as the Nisanti consumes his mind, body, and soul.
-It was revealed that the Hood's mystical powers come from Dormammu which even enables him to resurrect the dead.
+It was revealed that the Hood's mystical powers come from Dormammu, which even enables him to resurrect the dead.

-A recent exorcism appears to have removed the Hood from Robbins along with its mystical abilities.
+In one storyline, an exorcism appears to have removed the Hood from Robbins along with its mystical abilities.